rhdunn/festvox/README.md

     who can improve on this making the processing easier and more reliable in the future.

-INSTALLATION
+## Installation

 You must have the Edinburgh Speech Tools and Festival instllation before you can build the tools in the festvox distribution.

-Unpack festvox-1.1-beta.tar.gz
+Unpack `festvox-1.1-beta.tar.gz`

     tar zxvf festvox-1.1-beta.tar.gz
     cd festvox/config
     cat config-dist >config

-Edit the file config, and set ESTDIR to point to your locally installed version of the Speech Tools (and if you have the festival distribution in an unusual place modify the variable FESTDIR too.
+Edit the file `config`, and set `ESTDIR` to point to your locally installed version of the Speech Tools (and if you have the festival distribution in an unusual place modify the variable `FESTDIR` too.

     cd ..